 - Make sure it's not too tight and that it's straight, even at the back.
 Don't hold your breath while measuring.

 - Check the number on the tape measure right after you exhale.

-For your best health, your waist should measure no more than 40 inches for men, 35 inches for women.
+For your best health, your waist should be less than 40 inches around for men, and less than 35 inches for women.
 If it's larger than that, you may want to talk with your doctor about what your next steps are, including losing weight.

 You can’t spot-reduce your waist, or any other part of your body.
 Crunches will strengthen your abs, but to lose inches around your waist, it will probably mean eating fewer calories and burning more off through exercise.